dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

     scales.
 The widest context for an individual might be their long-term memory.
-When we determine our behaviors, there is some random element to selection, which is why the notion of dynamical state machine programming and (reverse boltzman machines) apply.
+When we determine our behaviors, there is some random element to selection, which is why the notion of dynamical state machine programming and (boltzman machines) apply.
 We internalize reflections of our life experience into our mind and construct libraries of behaviors parameterized with convoluted contextual information.

 - There are more efficient means of propagating useful culture to subsequent generations.